gummif/FastArrayOps.jl/README.md

 Different or new implementations or benchmark cases are welcome as issues or pull requests.

+Currently in developement.
+Operations implemented:

-* currently in developement only with the scale by scalar methods implemented *
+* scale by scalar
+* copy array

 See license (MIT) in LICENSE.md.